Seed systems are key to the availability of good crop varieties, especially after system shocks such as drought or civil unrest (Garrett et al. 2017).

 We work on strategies for detecting and mitigating pathogen spread in seed and postharvest systems, while maintaining variety dissemination (Andersen et al. 2018, Buddenhagen et al. 2017, Hernandez Nopsa et al. 2015).

 We propose an integrated seed health strategy to combine benefits from formal seed systems and on-farm management approaches (Thomas-Sharma et al. 2016, Thomas-Sharma et al. 2017).
 Phytosanitary thresholds in formal seed systems may be adjusted to offer greater benefits (Choudhury et al. 2017).

 We also work to understand how stakeholders in seed systems can be better served, including using exponential random graph models (ERGMs) to evaluate demographic effects on people’s roles in seed systems (Buddenhagen et al. 2017).

-Our work includes analyses of seed and postharvest systems in Australia, Cambodia, Ecuador, Haiti, Kenya, Nigeria, Tanzania, Uganda, Vietnam, the US, and globally.
+Our work includes analyses of seed and postharvest systems in Australia, Burundi, Cambodia, Ecuador, Haiti, Kenya, Nigeria, the Republic of Georgia, Tanzania, Thailand, Uganda, Vietnam, the US, and globally.

 Bold = Member of Garrett Lab / Underline = Other scientist mentored by Garrett / Asterisk = *Equivalent contributions